Mayhema/expense-tracker/TECH-REVIEW.md

   - Exported chart helpers where needed; removed a few noisy optional-chaining warnings.
   - Documented changes and ensured no inline style injection remains.

-## P2: Begin refactors, fix warnings/deprecations, broaden tests
+## P2: Begin refactors, fix warnings/deprecations, broaden tests (Complete)

 - Deprecations and warnings
   - Replaced deprecated date parsing in `timelineChart` with `parseToISODate` for sorting and comparisons.